barbaria888/barbaria888/README.md

 My background reflects a growing balance between **technical development**, **strategic problem-solving**, and a strong **learning mindset**.
 I thrive on collaboration, continuous improvement, and applying knowledge where it matters.

-> 📌 *“I'm not here just to learn the rules — I'm here to learn how to change the game.”*

 ---